PACT® med fungal nail therapy

 How does it work?

-The two main components of this treatment are the the PACT® high-power LED lamp and PACT® Nail Fungus Gel (photosensitiser).
+The two main components of this treatment are the PACT® high-power LED lamp and PACT® Nail Fungus Gel (photosensitiser).
 The PACT® Nail Fungus Gel is applied to each nail for 10 minutes, this makes the fungal cell walls susceptible to the high wavelength of light to be applied, it does not affect human cells.

-The PACT® Lamp is focussed on the affected nail which kills 99.9% of fungus.
+The PACT® Lamp is focussed on the affected nail which kills the fungus.
 As it is targeted towards fungal cells, no skin or nail is damaged in the process.

 If the PACT treatment is indicated, the podiatrist will reduce the thickness of the affected nails with a podiatry nail drill.
 This is to remove as much infected tissue as possible and aid penetration of the treatment.

 After nail reduction, PACT® med fungal nail therapy therapy can begin at the next session, PACT® Nail Fungus Gel is applied to the nail for ten minutes, then the PACT® Lamp focusing beams of high wavelength light are directed onto the infected nail.

-At least five treatments are required, the first three are within a one week period, then the following month, and then two months, some people may require further treatments.
-The length of each treatment is dependent on how many nails are affected.
+A minimum of five treatments are required, the first three are within a one-week period, then the following month, and then two months, some people may require further treatments.
+The cost and length of each treatment is dependent on how many nails are affected

 It is important an aftercare regime is followed before, during and after treatment to prevent the risk of reinfection.
-The nail fungus should be treated from all aspects apart from the nail, as fungus can be present in your shoes and clothes.
+The nail fungus should be treated from all aspects apart from the nail, as fungus can be present on the skin, shoes and clothes.
 The podiatrist will thoroughly explain the measures to put in place to help prevent this at your assessment.

 Any side effects?

 There are no known contraindications therefore all ages may undergo treatment.
 It is not recommended for use in pregnancy.
 Some patients report a slight tingling during/shortly after treatment, but this is not painful.
 The blue gel can stain the nail slightly.